grafana/k6-docs/docs/sources/get-started/build-your-first-test.md

 1. From the test results, select **Script**.
 1. Select **Run script from the CLI** and follow the instructions.

-As you build the test, you can also use the **Script** toggle to view the configuration.
+As you build the test, you can also use the **Script** toggle to view the k6 test script.

 For a more detailed tutorial, read [Run tests from the CLI]({{< relref "run-cloud-tests-from-the-cli" >}}).